-$PBIB{SCP} = Solar Carport Competitive Bid PBI$
+PBIB{SCP} = Solar Carport Competitive Bid PBI

-The SCI will be added to the competitively bid PBI of the specific project upon acceptance, and the total amount will be paid on all generation of the total DG Project and will be provided on the Customer's Certificate of Eligibility.
-Any change in the DC nameplate rating of a Solar Carport portion of a project as built must be provided to the Company prior to Authority to Interconnect, and adjustments to the SCA will be reflected in the final Certificate of Eligibility provided to the Customer.
-Additionally, the project owner shall provide final cost data, with documentation to verify costs (invoices, contracts, etc.) for the carport's canopy structure and
+The Solar Carport Incentive was available during Program Years 2020 and 2021, up until March 31, 2022.
+For any project that applied for and received approval of a Certificate of Eligibility that includes the Solar Carport Incentive, tThe SCI will be added to the competitively bid PBI of the specific project-upon acceptance, and the total amount will be paid on all generation of the total DG Project and will beas indicated on-provided on the Customer's Certificate of Eligibility.
+Any change in the DC nameplate rating of a Solar Carport portion of a project as built must be provided to the Company prior to Authority to Interconnect, and adjustments to the SCI amountA will be reflected in the final Certificate of Eligibility provided to the Customer, based on the SCI formula in effect at the time of application.
+Additionally, the project owner shall provide final cost data, with documentation to verify costs (invoices, contracts, etc.) for the carport's canopy structure and mounting system at the time of approval of final Certificate of Eligibility as a condition for receiving payment of the PBI and Carport Adder.
+No changes to the Solar Carport portion of the project are permitted after the project is operational.